Here Are Some Causes of Infertility Issues for Women

 Issues with a woman’s uterus can also prevent a woman from getting pregnant.
 Abnormal shape of the uterus and presence of fibroids are two factors that might make a uterus unsuitable for conception.

-When infertility issues for women are caused by genetic issues, there’s probably nothing anybody can do about it.
+When genetic issues cause infertility issues for women, there’s probably nothing anybody can do about it.
 However, there are some things that women can do to improve their chances of fertility:

 - Adopt healthy hygiene and eating habits